 Can you take knitting needles through airport security

 There are no restrictions on taking knitting needles through a security checkpoint at the airport.
-This applies to any size knitting needles and whether they are made of plastic, metal or bamboo.
+Surprisingly, the TSA knitting needles rules apply to any size of knitting needles and whether they are made of plastic, metal or bamboo.

 They can be left in your carry on when the bag goes through the x-ray machine so you do not need to remove them and place them separately in a tray.